ReallySecureShell/Simple_Encryption_Setup/README.md

 ## Recovery

-If the script renders your computer unbootable, you can either `restore from a backup`.
-If you neglected to create a backup, you can follow the steps down below.
+If the script renders your computer unbootable you can either `restore from a backup`.
+However, if you neglected to create a backup, you can follow the steps down below.

 ### Decrypt Drive